OneWorld Health logo light

 Sponsor a Project

-Leave a lasting impact by sponsoring a project.
-Together, we’ll choose a project that aligns with your budget and planned impact.
+Make a lasting impact by sponsoring a project aligned with your goals.

 Corporate Partnership